ReijuNorisugi/FDEQSS_2D/README.md

 You can obtain the slip evolution, trajectories, fault snapshots, source parameters, etc.
 Figures are saved in PNG at Figures/reg_RSF_AG/test/.

+## Other examples
+Test scripts for running other example simulations are provided:
+- RSF and aging laws of the standard form at /igures/RSF_AG/test/

+## How to run your own simulations
+To run the simmulation, you need to make parameter setting **_params_RSF.py**.
+For test example, it is located at Figures/reg_RSF_AG/test/.

+If you want to run your own simulation, you need to

 ## References
 - [Lapusta, N., Rice, J. R., Ben‐Zion, Y., & Zheng, G. (2000).
 Elastodynamic analysis for slow tectonic loading with spontaneous rupture episodes on faults with rate‐and state‐dependent friction.
 Journal of Geophysical Research: Solid Earth, 105(B10), 23765-23789.](https://doi-org.kyoto-u.idm.oclc.org/10.1029/2000JB900250)